Gaussian Process Boosting: Simulated Experiments

-Concerning variance parameters estimates, we observe no major differences among the methods in the RMSE of the variance of the random effects (`sigma2\_b'), except for the linear mixed effect model which has a higher RMSE.
-Noteworthy is the considerably lower RMSE of the GPBoostOOS algorithm compared to all other methods.
-For the error variance $\sigma^2$, we observe larger differences.
-In particular, the GPBoost algorithm has an RMSE that is smaller than the ones of a linear mixed effects model, least squares boosting, and mboost, but a larger RMSE than the MERF and REEMtree algorithms.
-As can be seen in Figure \ref{plot_results_friedman3_one_way}, all methods have biased estimates for this error variance parameter, and the GPBoost algorithm has a downward bias.
-As discussed in Section \ref{gpboostoost}, this finding is in line with the recent observation that state-of-the-art machine learning methods can interpolate the training data while at the same time having a low generalization error \citep{wyner2017explaining,belkin2019reconciling}.
-When estimating the covariance parameters on out-of-sample data using the GPBoostOOS algorithm, there is no downward bias anymore, and the RMSE of the error variance is smaller than the one of the GPBoost algorithm and also all other approaches.
-Note that the MERF algorithm also estimates covariance parameters using out-of-sample data.
-Finally, we also report the wall-clock time in seconds needed for training the different models.
-Not surprisingly, both least squares gradient boosting and the linear model are faster than the GPBoost algorithm.
-Further, we observe a large difference between the GPBoost and the MERF algorithm, with the GPBoost algorithm running more than $400$ times faster than the MERF algorithm.
-The mboost algorithm runs approximately $10$ times slower than GPBoost.
-Finally, when we fix the learning rate to $0.1$ (`GPBFixLR'), the GPBoost algorithm is approximately $10$ faster than the fully tuned version.
-Further, the predictive accuracy of the GPBoost with a learning rate of $\nu=0.1$ is essentially equivalent to the one of the fully tuned GPBoost algorithm.
-I.e., if one is willing to sacrifice a tiny amount of predictive accuracy, one obtains an algorithm that runs $10$ faster.
+Concerning variance parameter estimates, we observe no major differences among the methods in the RMSE of the variance of the random effects $\sigma^2_1$.
+For the error variance $\sigma^2$, we observe large differences, though.
+In particular, all methods have biased estimates for the error variance parameter.
+As expected, the linear model has an upward bias which compensates for the misspecification of $F(\cdot)$, and the GPBoost algorithm has a downward bias.
+The latter finding is in line with the recent observation that state-of-the-art machine learning methods can interpolate the training data while at the same time having a low generalization error as discussed in Section \ref{gpboostoost}.
+When estimating the covariance parameters on out-of-sample data using the GPBoostOOS algorithm, the RMSE of $\sigma^2$ is smaller and there is no downward bias anymore.
+Concerning computational time, not surprisingly, the linear model has the lowest computational time.
+LSBoost is approximately three times faster than GPBoost, and CatBoost is approximately three times slower than GPBoost.
+Further, the GPBoost algorithm runs approximately one order of magnitude faster than mboost and several orders of magnitude faster than the MERF algorithm.